Techmeme Job Openings

 Techmeme Part-time Editor

-Editor will work remotely with Techmeme's editorial team and alongside Techmeme's automated backend to assist with selecting news and composing headlines.
-We are primarily interested in candidates who can work a total of 2 to 6 hours per week occurring between 9pm and midnight US Pacific Time on one or more days per week.
-This role is open to citizens of any country.
-Since we may hire later for other hours in the coming months, feel free to apply no matter what time you are able to work, but understand we'll prioritize the immediate hiring need outlined above.
+Editor will work remotely with Techmeme's editorial team and alongside Techmeme's automated back end to assist with selecting news and composing headlines.
+We are currently seeking candidates who can work either between 3pm and 8pm US Pacific Time on one or more weekdays or various morning and afternoon (US) hours over the weekend.
+Total work hours and responsibilities may increase over time for successful candidates.
+Feel free to apply no matter what time of the day or day of the week you are able to work, but understand we'll prioritize the immediate hiring need described above.

-This role involves hands-on and detail-oriented work with a high impact, as Techmeme is agenda-setting in the tech news space.
+The position involves dynamic and detail-oriented work with a high impact, as Techmeme is agenda-setting in the tech news space.
 We expect the position to be a good fit for anyone seeking work-at-home part-time employment, including stay-at-home parents and students.
 Techmeme's team has always worked fully remotely, starting long before the pandemic.
-Additional responsibilities may become available down the road for candidates succeeding in this role.
-Work will begin after a paid training period of at least 8 hours.
+Work will begin after a paid training period of at least 10 hours.

 Compensation: Editors receive a competitive hourly wage.
 Starting wages depend on work experience.
 To get a pay range estimate before applying, email jobs@techmeme.com your resume/CV with "Pay range request" in the subject line.